 The risk of sunburn and sunstroke is increased at altitude, so take full precautions to prevent them from happening.
 Make sure you have appropriate eye protection (sunglasses, snow goggles or equivalent) and use them to prevent snow blindness.
 Sunstrokes appear, when the sun intensively effects the uncovered head or neck region.
 Wear appropriate hats to cover you.

-Descent: Rest at the same (or lower) altitude until the symptoms clear.
-This will take a few hours to a few days.
-Oxygen: Consider giving oxygen from the can at 2 L/min or more.
-Hyperbaric bag: Until symptoms clear and then for an additional 30 minutes.
-Acetazolamide (Diamox): Consider 125-250mg 12- hourly for the rest of the time at altitude.
-Other treatment: Consider giving painkillers and anti-vomiting medication as required.
+Rest at the same (or lower) altitude until the symptoms disappear.
+This will take a few hours to few days.
+Consider giving painkillers and anti-vomiting medication as required.
 If symptoms do not subside even after the treatment, the victim must be brought to a lower altitude, at least to 500-1000 meters.

 Descent: Descend the victim to at least 500 to 1000m.
 Oxygen: Consider giving oxygen from the can at 2 L/min or more.
 Hyperbaric bag: Until symptoms clear and then for an additional 30 minutes.
 Acetazolamide (Diamox): 250 mg 12-hourly for the rest of the time at altitude.
 Other treatment: Consider giving painkillers and anti-vomiting medication as required.